The Society of Editors Media Freedom Conference, The Future of News took place on 15 March 2023 in London.

 Catherine is a journalist and the co-founder of the Women’s Equality Party and Primadonna Festival.
 She is the author of four books including The Sunday Times’ bestselling biography of the king, Charles: The Heart of a King.
 Catherine has previously worked on staff at The Economist, held deputy editorships at Business Traveller and International Management magazines and spent 11 years as a foreign correspondent for the German news weekly, FOCUS.
 In 2004, she joined TIME as a senior editor, later becoming its London Bureau Chief, TIME Europe Editor and, finally, Editor at Large.
 She has served as president of the Foreign Press Association in London, stood for election to the European Parliament, headed up a think tank about the impacts of data-driven technology and performed a one-woman show on the same subject.
 Since the death of her husband, she runs his music estate and a recording studio.

-Russell is the Royal Editor at the Daily Mirror and a regular guest on ITV’s Lorraine.
+Russell is the Associate Editor and Royal Editor at the Daily Mirror and a regular guest on ITV’s Lorraine.
 He is an award-winning British journalist and broadcaster based in the UK.
 He is also the co-host of the British Press Awards-winning weekly royal podcast, Pod Save the Queen.
 In the Daily Mirror, Russell also works as a Chief Investigative Reporter.

 Nic is Senior Research Fellow at the Reuters Institute for the Study of Journalism where he is lead author of the annual Digital News Report, the world’s largest on-going study of consumer behaviour around news covering 46 countries.
 He also authors an influential annual report on journalism and technology trends and has published a recent report on how publishers are using TikTok to attract younger audiences.
 Other research interests include podcasts and digital audio, new storytelling formats, social media and misinformation and trust in news.
 Nic also works as a consultant helping media companies with product strategy, data metrics, and digital transformation.
 He was a founding member of the BBC News Website in 1997 where he led international coverage.
 As Head of Product Development and Engineering for BBC News he helped introduce innovations such as apps, blogs, podcasting and on-demand video.
 For ten years he led digital teams, developing websites, mobile and interactive TV applications for News, Sport, Weather and Local.